tektechnologies/Instructor-Prep/101/LectureReadME.md

 | 10:30am| 45min | LECTURE HTML.
 Instructor live codes an example template page. |

-##     - Remeber to be as open and growth minded as possible, this will be one of the most              challenging things you have done.
+##     - Remember to be as open and growth minded as possible, this will be one of the most              challenging things you have done.
 Also, this is not like college or highschool, this           will feel more like impersive training and as close to on the job training as                  possible.
+###       Possibly a place for the Hello World introduction
+        Brian Kernighan actually wrote the first "hello, world" program as part of the documentation for the BCPL programming language developed by Martin Richards.
+BCPL was used while C was being developed at Bell Labs a few years before the publication of Kernighan and Ritchie's C book in 1972.

 | 11:15am | 45min | TEAM ACTIVITY Pair coding.  |